Banner

 Time Domain Simulation

-Time Domain Simulation (TDS) provides a set of tools to compute the transient response of structures in a computational efficient way.
-In combination with the modal parameter extractor, TDS can be used in a pretest analysis phase to set-up an operational modal analysis test.
+In combination with the modal parameter extractor, TDS can be used in a pretest analysis phase to simulate a vibration test.

 Prerequisites